Chevrolet Corvette (C4): Overview

-ZR-1 (1990–1995)
+ZR1 (1990–1995)

 General Motors acquired Group Lotus, a UK based engineering consultant and performance car manufacturing firm, during 1986.
 The Corvette division approached Lotus with the idea of developing the world's fastest production car, to be based on the C4 generation of the Corvette.
 With input from GM, Lotus designed a new engine to fit in place of the L98 V8 that was powering the standard C4.
 The result was what GM dubbed the LT5, an aluminum-block V8 with the same bore centers as the L98, but with four overhead camshafts and 32 valves.
-Lotus also designed a unique air management system for the engine to provide a wider power band by shutting off 8 of the 16 intake runners and fuel injectors when the engine was at part-throttle, while still giving the ZR-1 a power output of 375 hp when at wide open throttle.
+Lotus also designed a unique air management system for the engine to provide a wider power band by shutting off 8 of the 16 intake runners and fuel injectors when the engine was at part-throttle, while still giving the ZR1 a power output of 375 hp when at wide open throttle.